jcwangxp/Crossline/README.md

 **Notes**

-* In multiple lines, Up/Down will move between lines.
-Up will fetch history when in first line or end of last line(for quick history move), and Down will fetch history when in last line.
+* In multiple lines, `Up/Down` can move between lines. `Up` will fetch history when in first line or end of last line(for quick history move), and `Down` will fetch history when in last line.
 * For Windows and xterm, almost all shortcuts are supported.
 * For some terminal tools you need to enable Alt as meta key.
   SecureCRT: check `Terminal->Emulation->Emacs->use ALT as meta key`